Canterbury Mounted Rifles Regiment: Evacuation

 The regiment spent their time building winter quarters, and tunnelling into the hillside to provide protection against shellfire, doing so until 27 November when they moved back into the front line.
-On 9 December, Major Christopher Powles, the Brigade-Major, took over command of the regiment, with Studholme as the second in command.
-Three days later, the order for the complete evacuation of the peninsula was issued.
+On 9 December, Major Charles Guy Powles, the Brigade-Major, took over command of the regiment, with Studholme as the second in command.Three days later, the order for the complete evacuation of the peninsula was issued.
 Men with minor ailments left first, followed by one regiment or battalion from each brigade.
 The Auckland Mounted Rifles were chosen as the first regiment to leave from the New Zealand Mounted Rifles Brigade, which meant that the Canterbury Mounted Rifles had to extend its lines to cover for the Aucklanders.
 The last men were due to leave over the night of 19/20 December.

 The regiment now numbered fourteen officers and 290 other ranks, which was to be reduced to nine officers and 163 men, the rest being among the first batch to be evacuated on 18 December.
 The remainder were divided in three groups.
 The first group, of three officers and ninety men, left the front for the embarkation beach at 17:30 the next day.
 They were followed by the second smaller group of three officers and forty-two men at 21:35.
 The last group, three officers and thirty-one men, had to cover for the whole regiment, keeping up a steady rate of fire and moving their one Maxim-gun around the position to support the deception that all defences were fully manned.
 This last group was also divided into three parts, the first of which left at 01:45 on 20 December.
 They were followed by the next group who waited ten minutes before withdrawing.
 The last small group of men left at 02:05, and reached the beach, without incident, at 03:30.
 The regiment sailed again to Lemnos, and on 22 December to Egypt, arriving at Alexandria on 26 December, and eventually returned to their old camp at Zeitoun.